dfinity/portal/docs/developer-docs/backend/rust/index.md

 ## Under the Hood

 To support Rust development, the `dfx` CDK uses cargo crates which make up the [Rust canister development kit (Rust CDK)](https://github.com/dfinity/cdk-rs).

-Experienced Rust developers may choose to circumvent `dfx` entirely and use the Rust CDK directly.
+Whle using `dfx` is the typical path for most developers,experienced Rust developers may choose to circumvent `dfx` entirely and use the Rust CDK directly.

 The Rust CDK consists of the following crates: